Small Business Tax Credit

 Early Retiree Reinsurance Program

 This program provides financial relief to employers so that they can maintain health coverage for retirees who are between the ages of 55 and 64.
 Funding is now exhausted for the program, and applications are no longer being accepted.
-On January 1, 2014, early retirees can seek coverage through HealthSource RI, Rhode Island’s health insurance marketplace.
+On January 1, 2014, early retirees were able to seek coverage through HealthSource RI, Rhode Island’s health insurance marketplace.

 Preventive Care Coverage Without Cost Sharing